RunestoneInteractive/RunestoneServer/source/Trees/AVLTreeImplementation.rst

 Furthermore we need to make sure to update all of the parent pointers appropriately.

-Lets look at a slightly more complicated tree to illustrate the right rotation.
+Let's look at a slightly more complicated tree to illustrate the right rotation.
 The left side of :ref:`Figure 4 <fig_rightrot1>` shows a tree that is left-heavy and with a balance factor of 2 at the root.
 To perform a right rotation we essentially do the following: